 Why Make Your Own Mustard?

 Making mustard at home gives you full control over the ingredients and flavor profile.
-Store-bought mustards often contain preservatives, fillers, or sweeteners that you might prefer to avoid.
+Store-bought mustards often contain preservatives like high-fructose corn syrup, artificial additives, and fillers that can affect both taste and health.
+Homemade mustard uses simple, natural ingredients and allows you to create custom flavors tailored to your palate.
 Plus, homemade mustard makes an excellent gift or party addition — especially when infused with unique flavors like honey, beer, or even bourbon!

 The Basic Mustard Recipe Using Mustard Powder